 Günther Knoblich, Senior Project Advisor, is a Professor of Cognitive Science at the Central European University.
 He collaborates on theoretical and experimental aspects of the project

-Dr Wayne Christensen is a postdoctoral researcher at the University of Warwick.
-He collaborates on the theoretical interpretation of the experiments conducted within the project.
+Dr Wayne Christensen, senior researcher, collaborates on the theoretical interpretation of the experiments conducted within the project.